 Whilst Malaysia does have a very good and integrated public transportation system, there is something missing to connect the remote and far away suburbs with the main public transportation hubs in the country.
 The missing link, in my opinion, is the gutsy minibuses that we used to have till the end of the 1990s.
 Image source: Wikipedia.

 I rode a motorcycle for almost 15 years before changing my daily commute from a bike to a car for 2 reasons – firstly I got married, so it was not safe when I had to bring my wife as a pillion rider on long distance and secondly my new workplace was nearer and thus there was less traffic jam compared my original journey all the way to KL city centre.
 So it makes sense to drive car then.
 I miss biking so I still watch other rides if possible and the one that started it all was the Long Way Round – image source: Amazon.

-(As I said it before, it does not matter if you are riding a 50cc bike or a 1500 cc bike.
-When you fall, your head and your skin suffers the same.
-No matter what you ride, proper riding attire is a must.
+(As I said before, it does not matter if a motorcyclist is riding a 50cc bike or a 1500 cc bike.
+When the motorcyclist fall, the head and skin suffer the same.
+No matter what one rides, proper riding attire is a must.
 Image source: http://www.ridesafebacksafe.co.uk)

-In case you missed, this was in the news a couple days ago:-
+In case you missed it, this was in the news a couple of days ago:-